Niagara Movement

-The Niagara Movement (NM) was a black civil rights organization founded in 1905 by a group of activists—many of whom were among the vanguard of African-American lawyers in the United States—led by W. E. B. Du Bois and William Monroe Trotter.
+The Niagara Movement (NM) was a civil rights organization founded in 1905 by a group of activists—many of whom were among the vanguard of African-American lawyers in the United States—led by W. E. B. Du Bois and William Monroe Trotter with Mary Burnett Talbert.
+The Niagara Movement was organized to oppose racial segregation and disenfranchisement.
+Its members felt the policy of accommodation and conciliation, without voting rights, promoted by Booker T. Washington, was "unmanly."
 It was named for the "mighty current" of change the group wanted to effect and took Niagara Falls as its symbol.
-The group did not meet in Niagara Falls, New York, but planned its first conference for nearby Buffalo (at the last minute, to avoid disruptions, moved across the Niagara River to Fort Erie, Ontario, Canada).
+The group did not meet in Niagara Falls, New York, but planned its first conference for nearby Buffalo during the week of July 9, 1905.
+To avoid a possible racist protest, Du Bois instead hired a small hotel across the border in Fort Erie, Ontario, Canada.
+The Niagara Movement was the immediate predecessor of the NAACP.

-The Niagara Movement was organized to oppose racial segregation and disenfranchisement.
-Its members felt "unmanly" the policy of accommodation and conciliation, without voting rights, promoted by Booker T. Washington.

 Background

 During the Reconstruction Era that followed the American Civil War, African Americans had an unprecedented level of civil freedom and civic participation.
 In the South, for the first time the former slaves could vote, hold public office, and contract for their labor.
 With the end of Reconstruction in the 1870s, their freedoms began to narrow.
 From 1890 to 1908, all the Southern states ratified new constitutions or laws that disenfranchised most blacks and significantly restricted their political and civil rights.
-All of them passed laws imposing legal racial segregation in public facilities.
+After Democrats regained control of state legislatures they passed laws imposing legal racial segregation in public facilities.
 These policies were entrenched after the United States Supreme Court in 1896 ruled in Plessy v.
 Ferguson that laws requiring "separate but equal" facilities were constitutional.
-However, the separate facilities were often shabby, or they did not exist at all.
+The separate facilities for African Americans were often shabby, or they did not exist at all.

 The most prominent African-American spokesman during the 1890s was Booker T. Washington, leader of Alabama's Tuskegee Institute.
 In an 1895 speech in Atlanta, Georgia, Washington discussed what became known as the Atlanta Compromise.
 He believed that Southern African-Americans should not agitate for political rights (such as exercising the right to vote or having equal treatment under the law) as long as they were provided economic opportunities and basic rights of due process.
 He believed they needed to focus on education and work, to raise their race.
 Washington politically dominated the National Afro-American Council, the first nationwide African-American civil rights organization.